sdss/datamodel/datamodel/products/md/fermi_blazar_redshifts.md

 ---

 ## Basic Information
 Value-added catalogue (VAC) of 707 Fermi-LAT blazar candidates cross-matched with SDSS-V DR20 BOSS spectroscopy.
 Each source has been fitted with a multi-component spectral decomposition combining a flexible dual power-law jet continuum, elliptical galaxy templates (SWIRE), and synthetic QSO templates (Temple et al. 2021) over a logarithmic redshift grid z=0.01--5.0.
 Model selection uses the corrected Akaike Information Criterion (AICc).
 The catalogue provides improved spectroscopic redshifts, best model classification, optical jet flux fractions, and power-law continuum shape parameters for sources previously misclassified or lacking reliable redshifts in the SDSS pipeline.
+A reliability flag (Z_FLAG) is included to indicate the confidence level of each fitted redshift and classification.

 ### Naming Convention